Links for fans and researchers into "Radio's Outstanding Theater of Thrills" that aired on CBS Radio from 1942 to 1962

 How to detect some East and West Coast Performances

-From August 23, 1945 through August 7, 1947, FBI in Peace and War followed Suspense in the East and Central time zones.
-FBIiP&W did not have a repeat performance.
+From August 23, 1945 through August 7, 1947, FBI in Peace and War (and its summer replacements) followed Suspense in the East and Central time zones.
 Many Suspense broadcasts, if there was still time in the program, urged listeners to stay tuned for FBIiP&W. Hearing this indicates that this was an East broadcast, definitively.
 If there is no mention, it can be either East or West, because the announcement could be left out if the director believed time was running out.
 The image shows how it appeared in the script.

 Note how it's referred to as the "early show," with no mention of geography affected.
 The announcement usually was made in the very last moments of the broadcast, but it has been heard earlier depending on where the concluding Roma Wines commercial was in the script.
 When you listen to Suspense in that August 1945 to August 1947 period, please keep an ear out for the announcement, and let us know if it's an addition to what we have found so far.
 The list of recordings we have identified so far with FBIiP&W mentions is supplied for your convenience.